Blumenwagen/asm-fetch/README.md

 This is a little project written in x86_64 assembly for fetching system information.
 Why?
 Because I was bored and now I hate myself.

+**besides all my problems, it turned out that writing something in assembly, makes it really really fast.
+Probably one of the fastest fetch programs out there... maybe... idk**

 ## Features

 - None.
 It can show data and that's it.
 I would not recommend trying to customize it.
 Maybe don't even use it actually.